shanpy/pengyin-site/output/posts/2018/ai/collection-of-ai-business-cases-marketing/index.md

 .. tags: Machine Learning, Use Case, Marketing
 .. slug: collection-of-ai-business-cases-marketing
 .. authors: Pengyin Shan
-.. description: This post will be continously updated with data, terminology and case details related to AI application in marekting
+.. description: This post will be continuously updated with data, terminology and case details related to AI application in marketing

 [TOC]